 And, here’s the thing: regardless of how you feel about popups, data shows that exit popups work really well.
 When you implement an exit-intent® popup on your site, you could recover 53% of abandoning visitors like OptinMonster customer Fastrack.

-We can’t guarantee that your results will be quite that dramatic, but if you’re not using exit popups, you’re leaving a lot of money on the table.
+The bottom line is that if you’re not using exit popups, you’re leaving a lot of money on the table.

 So, let’s talk exit popup hacks.
 Whether you’re looking for an idea for your very first exit popup or looking for new things to tweak and test, here are some useful ideas we’ve seen work tremendously well for our own customers.